surniaulula/wpsso-wp-sitemaps/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.0.0

-Manage post and taxonomy types included in the WordPress sitemaps XML, and exclude content marked as "No Index".
+Manage post and taxonomy types included in the WordPress sitemaps XML and exclude content marked as "No Index".

 == Description ==